FaeqAlrimawi/SharingIncidentKnowledge/README.md

 # Sharing Security Incident Knowledge in Cyber-Physical Systems

+We prospose two automated techniques that can be used to facilitate the sharing of security incident knowledge across different cyber-physical systems.

-We provide the implementation of our two techniques: incident pattern extraction and instantiation.
+Here, we provide the implementation of the two techniques: incident pattern **extraction** and **instantiation**.
 We also provide examples that can be used to demonstrate both techniques.

 ### Incident Pattern Extraction Technique